-The County issued taxable 8.16%, \$1,890,094, and 7.20%, \$1,090,000 Tax Increment Financing Bonds due serially through fiscal year to finance part of the infrastructure needed in the Dudrow Industrial Park Lot Two and Center Park Development Districts.
-The County issued a tax exempt 4.08%, \$300,000 Tax Increment Financing Bond due serially through fiscal year 2010 to finance part of the infrastructure in the Dudrow Industrial Park Lot Three Development District.
+The County issued taxable 8.16%, \$1,890,094 Tax Increment Financing Bonds due serially through fiscal year 2019 to finance part of the infrastructure needed in the Dudrow Industrial Park Lot Two Development District.
 The debt is a special obligation of the County.
 The County surrenders its tax revenues on the incremental increase in property taxes within the districts to pay the debt service on the bonds.
 Cash and the related liability to bondholders are accounted for in an Agency Fund.

-The County issued special obligation bonds on November 6, 1998 for the Urbana Community Development Authority in the amount of \$30,000,000 and January 18, 2001 for the Villages of Lake Linganore Community Development Authority in the amount of \$6,730,000.
-The bonds were for infrastructure costs related to the respective Authorities.
+The County issued special obligation bonds on September 16, 2010, for the Urbana Community Development Authority in the amount of \$77,675,000 (Series A) and subordinate bonds in the amount of \$20,020,000 (Series B).
+The bonds were for infrastructure costs related for the respective authority and also refunded the outstanding maturities of the 1998 and 2004 bonds.
 Neither the full faith and credit nor the general taxing power of the County is pledged to the payment of these special obligation bonds.
 The bonds are secured by special taxes levied on the property within the respective Authority.
-The County has issued a second series of bonds for the Urbana Community Development Authority.
-Parity bonds in the principal amount of \$26,513,000 and subordinate bonds in the amount of \$6,461,000 were issued on April 1, 2004.
 On September 20, 2007, the 2001 Villages of Lake Linganore Community Development Authority Bonds were refunded by two series of taxable bonds in the amounts of \$3,114,000 and \$3,232,142 designated Frederick County, Maryland Special Obligation Bonds ("Villages of Lake Linganore Community Development Authority") Series 2007 and Series 2007B.
-On October 4, 2006, authorization was granted for an additional \$100,000,000 of bonds to refinance existing Urbana CDA issues and issue new debt.
-To date no bonds have been issued for this authorization.
 The County has authorized a Community Development Authority district for the Aspen North area of the County.
 While taxes have been levied on the Aspen North properties, debt has not yet been issued.